Red earthenware, incised slipware

 Gift of Mr. and Mrs. Paul Damiron 1966.128

-The main form of pottery in northern Italy, in centers such as Padua, Mantua, Ferrara, and Bologna, was incised slipware.
-Reddish-bodied earthenware was coated with a pale-colored slip and decorated by scratching away part of the slip to reveal the darker body beneath.
-Although produced in the same kilns as Maiolica ware, it is not, technically speaking, Maiolica because it is not tin-glazed.
+This plate is an example of incised slipware—a technique in which clay was coated with a pale-colored slip and decorated by scratching away part of the slip to reveal the darker body beneath.
+Although produced in the same kilns as maiolica, slipware did not require the additional expense of importing tin.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.